lucshi/test/README.md

 WASM application library and extension
 ========================================
 WAMR provides a set of basic application APIs.There are 3 sources of APIs for programming the WASM application:
-- Built-in APIs: WAMR has already provided a minimal API set for developers.
+1.Built-in APIs: WAMR has already provided a minimal API set for developers.
 The minimal API includes:
-  - Libc APIs, which is the minimal Libc APIs like memory allocation and string copy etc. It is defined in lib/app-libs/libc/lib-base.h;
+  1.Libc APIs, which is the minimal Libc APIs like memory allocation and string copy etc. It is defined in lib/app-libs/libc/lib-base.h;
-  - Base library, which is the basic support like communication, timers and request/sub etc. It is defined is lib/app-libs/base/wasm_app.h;
+  1.Base library, which is the basic support like communication, timers and request/sub etc. It is defined is lib/app-libs/base/wasm_app.h;
-  - Extension library, which is a reference code of library extension.
+  1.Extension library, which is a reference code of library extension.
 Currently we provide an example of extending library to support sensors, the header file lib/app-libs/extension/sensor/sensor.h.
 It is a reference implementation for board vendors.
-- 3rd party APIs: Programmer can download include any 3rd party C source code, and added into their own WASM app source tree.
+1.3rd party APIs: Programmer can download include any 3rd party C source code, and added into their own WASM app source tree.
-- Platform native APIs: The board vendors define these APIs during their making board firmware.
+1.Platform native APIs: The board vendors define these APIs during their making board firmware.
 They are provided WASM application to invoke like built-in and 3rd party APIs.
 In this way board vendors extend APIs which can make programmers develop more complicated WASM apps.

 <img src="./pics/extend_library.PNG" width="60%" height="60%">
-##second
-Part 1.
-Libc APIs.
+**Libc APIs**
 The header files is ```lib/app-libs/libc/lib-base.h```.
 The API set is listed as below:
 ``` C
 void *malloc(size_t size);